ruby-china/rails-guides/source/testing.md

 #### Fixtures in Action

-Rails by default automatically loads all fixtures from the `test/fixtures` folder for your models and controllers test.
+Rails by default automatically loads all fixtures from the `test/fixtures` directory for your models and controllers test.
 Loading involves three steps:

 * Remove any existing data from the table corresponding to the fixture
 * Load the fixture data into the table
-* Dump the fixture data into a variable in case you want to access it directly
+* Dump the fixture data into a method in case you want to access it directly

+TIP: In order to remove existing data from the database, Rails tries to disable referential integrity triggers (like foreign keys and check constraints).
+If you are getting annoying permission errors on running tests, make sure the database user has privilege to disable these triggers in testing environment.
+(In PostgreSQL, only superusers can disable all triggers.
+Read more about PostgreSQL permissions [here](http://blog.endpoint.com/2012/10/postgres-system-triggers-error.html))

 #### Fixtures are Active Record objects

 Fixtures are instances of Active Record.
-As mentioned in point #3 above, you can access the object directly because it is automatically setup as a local variable of the test case.
+As mentioned in point #3 above, you can access the object directly because it is automatically available as a method who's scope is local of the test case.
 For example:

 ```ruby
 # this will return the User object for the fixture named david